 • test - relating to running tests.

-• chore - like configs and file renames or moves.
+• chore - changes to configs, file renames or moves, changes to dependencies.

 • revert